 - Mix your daily routine to create some variety, creating a work/life balance

-- Find things that help you connect with world, without the use of a device
+- Find things that help you connect with the world, without the use of a device

 - Try exercising